 Belichick says Taylor is the best player he’s ever coached, including Tom Brady.
 Looking at the highlights of Taylor’s career, it’s hard to argue his claim.

 “LT” was a one-man battering ram who simply would not be stopped.
 He came to football relatively late in life.
 Taylor didn’t play on his high school team until his junior year.
 But once he got to college to play for North Carolina, his talent made him unmissable.
 After four years there, he was drafted second overall by the New York Giants in 1981.
 He hit the ground (and fearful quarterbacks) running in the NFL.
 He played defense with recklessness and force that entertained fans and terrified offenses.

-After six years, Taylor had already won the NFL Defensive Rookie of the Year Award (the only rookie in league history to win the award), the NFL Defensive Player of the Year three times, been named a First-team All-Pro six times, become the first defensive player in to be unanimously voted league MVP, and led his team to a championship in 1986 as a member of the Giants’ “Big Blue Wrecking Crew”.
+After six years, Taylor had already won the NFL Defensive Rookie of the Year Award (the only rookie in league history to win the award), the NFL Defensive Player of the Year three times, been named a First-team All-Pro six times, become the first linebacker to be unanimously voted league MVP (defensive end Alan Page won the award in 1971), and led his team to a championship in 1986 as a member of the Giants’ “Big Blue Wrecking Crew”.

 Injuries meant that those years ended up being the peak of Taylor’s career, but he still had a good few years left in the league.
 He retired in 1993 with 132.5 sacks (currently tied for 14th all-time), two Super Bowls, 10 Pro Bowl selections, and eight first-team All-Pro selections.
 It wouldn’t be long before he returned to the public eye, this time for much less celebratory reasons.